Arcadia-Science/arcadia-computational-training/docs/workshops/20220920-intro-to-git-and-github/lesson.md

 ```
 git push --set-upstream origin ter/update-readme
 ```

+In the above command, `origin` is shorthand for the remote repository that a project was cloned from.
+To view what this value is, you can run `git remote -v`.

 If we navigate to our repositories on GitHub, we now see a yellow banner wtih our branch name and a green button inviting us to "Compare & pull request".